 If your child was harmed in an accident, it is imperative that you call an experienced personal injury attorney.
 An Anna child injury lawyer could examine your family’s options and guide you as you move forward with your case.

-Potential Accidents Resulting in Childhood Injuries
+What are Potential Accidents that Result in Childhood Injuries?

 As defined by Texas Family Code Sec.
 101.003, a minor is a person under 18 years of age who has never been married.
 Children are at risk of common accidents such as car or bicycle crashes, but many incidents are specific to young people.

 Minors often suffer injuries due to faulty children’s toys and playground equipment.
 Additionally, minors may also be subject to the negligence of a babysitter or daycare worker.
 A local attorney skilled at handling cases involving children could analyze the accident and determine how best to proceed.

 How is the Time Limit for Filing a Child Injury Suit Different in Anna?

 In a child accident case, both the injured party and the parents are permitted to file separate claims for damages.
 The deadline for filing a claim is different depending on who is filing.

 The statute of limitations on a minor’s claim is two years after they turn 18 years of age.
 The parents of an injured child, however, may only have two years from the date of the accident to sue for their damages.